fredmulligan/chatgpt_the_author/README.md

 # chatgpt_the_author
 Chatgpt iteratively breaks down the writing process and writes a movie.

-This repository contains two stories written entirely by chatgpt with only a bit prodding and suggestion as input so as to direct the story.
+This repository contains two stories written entirely by chatgpt with only a bit of prodding and suggestion as input so as to direct the story.

 The code breaks down the process of movie writing into pieces, first asking chat to write the story idea, then writing characters for that story, then breaking the story line into acts, then breaking the acts into scenes and so forth.
 Along the way it saves longer and shorter pieces.
 It also takes on other personas and provides constructive criticism at several points in the process